OUR TEAM

 Executive Director

-Lina Calderón-Morin
+Lina McCormick-Morin

 Deputy Director

-Over the past ten years, Lina has partnered closely with public school districts, postsecondary institutions, community-based organizations, and federal and state agencies to provide holistic, community and student-centered programming.
+Since 2010, Lina has partnered closely with public school districts, postsecondary institutions, community-based organizations, and federal and state agencies to design, implement and scale holistic, community and student-centered initiatives.
 Prior to her role at SoCal CAN, Lina worked at Occidental College as the Assistant Director of Student and Community Engagement and helped institutionalize, expand, and deepen Oxy’s community engaged learning and service opportunities.
-She also worked on numerous committees and initiatives that focused on increasing institutional support for first-generation and low-income students at Oxy, including the First Gen Coalition, the Low-Income Student Support Group, and the Multicultural Summer Institute Leadership Team.
+Before her time at Oxy, Lina worked with multiple community organizations, including College Access Plan, Learning Works and Homeboy Industries where she oversaw the development, operation, and success of nearly a dozen college access programs serving thousands of students across Los Angeles County.

 Marcos Montes